Plumbing the Urban Azimuth (at the End of the Age of the Book)

 into a form of content and a form of expression, a substance of content and a

-and refocused analysis on the form-substance axis and
+substance of expression and refocused analysis on the form-substance axis and

 hence on the material determinations of communicative practice.
 Here, Hjelmslev’s